 Trump's Asia trip: Stops in Japan, China and beyond

-President Donald Trump is slated to visit Hawaii this week as part of a trip that will take him to five Asian countries: Japan, South Korea, China, Vietnam and the Philippines.
+President Trump was in Japan on Monday as part of a trip that will later take him to South Korea, China, Vietnam and the Philippines.

 "President Trump will reiterate the plain fact that North Korea threatens not just our allies South Korea, Japan and the U.S.," but, McMaster said, is also "a threat to the entire world."